At a Glance

 You can also sort tests by status (2) or test creator (3).

-Once you've located the test you're searching for, click the three-dots next to the test.
+Once you've located the test you're searching for, select the "..." menu next to the test.
 The drop-down menu that appears displays frequently used options that allow you to publish, share, and move a test, create a similar test, and export that test to Excel (in order to analyze the results).

 When viewing drafts, the three-dots (ellipsis) menu allows you to move the draft to a different folder, duplicate it, share it, change the draft to a UserTesting Contributor Network test or Invite Network test, delete it, or convert the draft to a template.